MaxTrude/Kaggle-Loan-Default-Prediction/README.md

 ## Disclaimer
-The script offers the possibilty to generate a ton of different graphics.
+The script offers the possibilty to generate a ton of different graphics (different data, learning approaches, ...).
 I am using PyCharm, so the plots gets nicely arranged in the environment.
 Clustering the graphics would be one of my next steps :D
 Commentary in the code indicates what plot is defined.
 Just un-comment the corresponding code pieces if you want to get the visualization.